Skip to main content

 opts.recurse

-recurse: N - the maximum number of redirects to follow, by default 7, use 0 to disable following redirects
+recurse: N - maximum number of redirect hops, defaults to 7, use 0 to disable redirection redirects

 opts.proxyretries

-proxyretries: N - the number of attempts to execute the request, by default taken from the scraper settings
+proxyretries: N - number of request attempts, defaults to the value from the scraper settings

 opts.parsecodes

-parsecodes: { ... } - a list of HTTP response codes that the scraper will consider successful, by default taken from the scraper settings.
-If you specify '*': 1 then all responses will be considered successful.
+parsecodes: { ... } - list of HTTP response codes that the scraper will consider successful, defaults to the value from the scraper settings.
+If you specify '*': 1, all responses will be considered successful.

 Example: